rickardlindberg/rliterate/rliterate.markdown

 ### The prototype

-So I decided to build a prototype to learn what such a tool migh be like.
+So I decided to build a prototype to learn what such a tool might be like.

 First I came up with a document model where pages were organized in a hierarchy and where each page had paragraphs that could be of different types.
 This idea was stolen from [Smallest Federated Wiki](https://en.wikipedia.org/wiki/Smallest_Federated_Wiki).
 The code paragraph would allow for literate programming.
 I also envisioned other paragraph types that would allow for more interaction.
 Perhaps one paragraph type could be [Graphviz](http://graphviz.org/) code, and when edited, a generated graph would appear instead of the code.